Bounded Geometries on Hybrid Landau-Ginzburg models of Calabi-Yau complete intersections and $L^2$-Hodge Theory: Computation of the cohomology

 is then defined as

 for $k=1,\ldots,n$ and $l=1,\ldots,r$.
 The map

 is defined as

 for $k=1,\ldots,n$ and $l=1,\ldots,r$.
-We leave for the reader as an exercise that those maps induce morphisms between sheaves of $\cO_{\cX}$-modules and that the sequence \eqref{eulersequence1} is exact. \end{proof} Since $\pi$ is an affine morphism, we have the same exact sequences after taking the direct image functor $\pi_*$ to \eqref{eulersequence1} and \eqref{eulersequence2}, i.e. we have the exact sequences of $\cO_{\bP^{n-1}_\bC}$-modules,
+We leave it as an exercise to the reader to verify that these maps induce morphisms between sheaves of $\cO_{\cX}$-modules and that the sequence \eqref{eulersequence1} is exact. \end{proof} Since $\pi$ is an affine morphism, we have the same exact sequences after taking the direct image functor $\pi_*$ to \eqref{eulersequence1} and \eqref{eulersequence2}, i.e. we have the exact sequences of $\cO_{\bP^{n-1}_\bC}$-modules,

 The sheaf $\pi_* \cO_{\cX}(d)$ over $\bP^{n-1}_{\bC}$ can be computed as follows. \begin{proposition} For any $d \in \Z$, we have

 \end{proposition} \begin{proof} We compute $\pi_* \cO_{\cX}(d)$ on the affine open subset $V_j$ of $\bP_{\bC}^{n-1}$ defined by $x_j\neq 0$: